jandahuang/CPSC-481---Email-Spam-Filter/README.md

 * Non Spam
   ```
-  Dear [Your Name],
+  subject: [CPSC 490.01] Important Notice: No Class and Final Proposal Due on upcoming Tuesday (May 7)

-  Thank you for your recent purchase!
-We're excited to let you know that your order #12345 has been successfully processed.
-Here are the details:
+  CSUF external service.
+Use caution and confirm sender.

-  - Product: XYZ Widget
+  Dear everyone,

-  - Quantity: 2
+  I would like to inform you that there will be no class on the upcoming Tuesday, May 7.
+Instead, your only remaining task for this course is to submit your group Final Proposal by midnight on May 7 via Canvas.

-  - Total Amount: $99.99
+  Additionally, please note that there will be no final exam for this course.
+You can focus your efforts on preparing for your other classes during the final exam week.

-  If you have any questions or need further assistance, feel free to reply to this email.
-We appreciate your business!
+  Thank you for your dedication throughout the semester.
+If you have any questions or need further clarification, please do not hesitate to reach out.

   Best regards,

-  The XYZ Store Team
+  Rong Jin
   ```